Javad-Alipanah/ksp/README.md

     ```bash
     sudo docker-compose up -d
     ```
-Now the GraphQL endpoint to interact with the project is available at [localhost](http://localhot)
+Now the GraphQL endpoint is available at [localhost](http://localhot)

 To see the project logs run:
 ```bash